-Platform Filename search order Windows 64-bit filename, filename.dll, filename_64.dll macOS 64-bit filename, filename.dylib, filename_64.dylib Linux 64-bit filename, filename.so, filename_64.so
+Platform Filename search order Windows 64-bit filename, filename . dll, filename_64 . dll macOS 64-bit filename, filename.dylib, filename_64.dylib Linux 64-bit filename, filename . so, filename_64 . so

-Determines the time steps, at which the output function of the DLL is called.
+A scalar specifying the sampling period or a two-element vector specifying the sampling period and offset, in seconds (s).
+This parameter determines the time steps, at which the output function of the DLL is called.
 Valid inputs are a Discrete-Periodic or an Inherited sample time.
 See also section "Sample Times" (on page 38).